NomicFoundation/hardhat/docs/tutorial/1-setup/README.md

 ### Windows

-You need to follow the same installation instructions but choosing [another version of Node.js from its website](https://nodejs.org/en/download/releases/).
+You need to follow the [same installation instructions](#windows) as before but choose a different version.
+You can check the list of all available versions [here](https://nodejs.org/en/download/releases/).